 Then 60 tons of ballast was added at each corner to provide balance and counteract the pylon’s high center of gravity.
 With the ballast in place to stabilize the structure and compensate for the loss of compression and tension, the pylon was unbolted from its foundation.

 Jack-up units, beneath each corner, raised the pylon by four meters in careful synchronicity.
 The whole operation was remotely controlled, so the team could remain at a safe distance.
 Finally, the extension frame was installed underneath and the whole structure was anchored to the new foundations.

-In the end, one of the most delicate of jack-ups ever undertaken by Mammoet was executed perfectly, 100% safe and without disruption to power supply.
-As a result, the ‘low country’ of the Netherlands is now even better positioned deal with high waters.
+In the end, one of the most delicate jack-ups ever undertaken by Mammoet was executed perfectly, 100% safe, and without disruption to the power supply.
+As a result, the Netherlands is now an even better-positioned deal with high waters.